XENON1T/Xephyr/docs/_sources/quick_start.txt

 Xephyr provides a simple build command to compile any xephyr package automatically, **without writing any makefile** yourself.
 Again, this is possible only if your package follow the rules described in :ref:`packages` section.

-First step, in case you are copying code from someone else (that hopefully is on github), or you made a package yourself, you can just clone the repository in the
-Master xephyr dir ($XEPHYR_DIR), which as a reminder is the dir that contains the Xephyr package.
+First step, the package you want to compile must lie inside the Master xephyr dir (**$XEPHYR_DIR**), which as a reminder is the dir that contains the Xephyr package.
 Then run the following from the master dir:

 .. code-block:: bash